 Amsterdam is close to the sea, for which it is difficult to see snow or ice and the temperatures are not very harsh: ranging from a minimum of 1 degree, in December, to a maximum of 21 degrees, in July.
 The sky is usually covered: you should keep on hand umbrella or raincoat, even in summer.
 Summer begins in June and continues until the end of August, sometimes giving temperatures of 26-29 degrees is the best time for the locals, who are eating and drinking outdoors.
 Winters are cold: the average temperature is two degrees centigrade, sometimes there is fog and rain and should cover well.
 The best time to visit Amsterdam is from mid to mid-April, when the flowers of the tulip bulbs, in mid-October.
 If you go to Amsterdam out of season, though, you can find lots of offers on flights and trips, and count on better service from a more quiet and relaxed staff.

-As in any city, even in Amsterdam, just follow the simple instructions in order to ruin his vacation.
+As for any other European city, even in Amsterdam, just follow some simple instructions in order to avoid ruining your vacation.
 In high concentration of tourism areas, there are many pickpockets.
-Do not carry your passport and credit cards that do not serve you; leave everything in the hotel safe and do deliver a receipt.
+Do not carry all the time your passport and credit cards that do not serve you; leave everything in the hotel safe (in a safety box or ask for a receipt at reception).
 Do not show that you have a lot of money in your pocket; do not place the phone well ahead if you stray.
 Tightly close the bags in the Metro and in crowded places.
 Beware of people who come to offer for sale products: often are skilled pickpockets.